estaji/iotsync/README.md

 ## Requirements
 1. Two linux-based devices:
-- A virtual-Machine(VM) in a public cloud called 'mirror'
+- A virtual-Machine(VM) in a public cloud called 'mirror' or VM.
 - An ioT-Device(IoT) connected to Internet
 2. Install Python3 and pip3 on both devices.
 3. Install Paramiko module on both devices: "$ pip3 install paramiko"